A model of the Unity High Definition Render Pipeline, with applications to flat-panel and head-mounted display characterization: A model of the HDRP

 Third, the directional and ambient lights differ by a factor of $\pi$ in how they contribute to the unprocessed value $u_k$.
 One possible reason for this is that a uniform ambient light with visible luminance $\ell$ in all directions produces an incident illuminance $\pi \ell$ \citep{McCluney2014}.
 Thus the product $i_d s(d_k)$ in equation (\ref{eqn:lambert2}) can be seen as representing the maximum \textit{incident illuminance} of the directional light, which occurs for a surface whose normal is in the lighting direction, $\mathbf{n} = \mathbf{l}$, whereas the product $i_a a_k$ represents the \textit{visible luminance} of the ambient light in all directions, rather than the incident illuminance it creates.

 Fourth, equation (\ref{eqn:lambert2}) includes a scale factor $2^e$, where $e$ is the exposure setting described in Appendix \ref{appendix:configure}.

 Table \ref{table:variables} lists the variables of this model and the range of values they take, as well as additional variables introduced in later sections.
 I arrived at equation (\ref{eqn:lambert2}) empirically, by trial and error.
-In Section \ref{section:tests}, I report tests that largely validate equation (\ref{eqn:lambert2}) as a model of Lambertian rendering in the HDRP, although I also note some small departures from the model.
+In Section \ref{section:tests}, I report tests that largely validate equation (\ref{eqn:lambert2}) as a model of Lambertian rendering in the HDRP, although I note some small departures as well.

 \underline{Unlit material.} The HDRP also has a material type called HDRP/Unlit, which is not affected by lighting or by the exposure setting.
 Its rendering model is very simple, which makes it useful for testing hypotheses about the render pipeline.
 An unlit material is assigned a color triplet $\mathbf{m} = (m_r, m_g, m_b)$, and its unprocessed value in each color channel is